 Percentage deduction under the principle in Polkey v AE Dayton Services IRLR 503 (that is, where an employer has dismissed for a substantively fair reason but has failed to follow a fair procedure, the employer may be able to argue that the compensatory award should be reduced on the basis that a fair procedure would have resulted in a dismissal anyway).

-- A reduction of up to 25% where an employee failed to comply with the ACAS Code of Practice on Discipline and Grievance Procedures.
-Please note, there could also be an increase in an award by up to the same percentage if an employer has not followed the ACAS Code.
+- A reduction of up to 25% where an employee unreasonably failed to comply with the ACAS Code of Practice on Discipline and Grievance Procedures.
+This would include, for example, where you resigned and are claiming constructive dismissal without first lodging a grievance.
+Another example is where you do not exercise your right to appeal in misconduct cases.
+As an aside, there could also be an increase in an award by up to the same percentage if an employer has not followed the ACAS Code.

 - A reduction for any contributory fault on the part of the employee